deadlyvipers/dojo_rules/introduction.md

-alksdlaksjdklajskl

-This could be Ruby, JavaScript, HTML & CSS, iOS or Electives.
+This could be JavaScript, HTML & CSS and Electives.